 5. Limitation of Liability

-Limitation of liability safeguards SaaS vendors against legal threats by having their customers sign a contract that prevents customers from holding them responsible for certain types of harm or losses.
+Limitation of liability safeguards SaaS vendors against legal threats by having their customers sign a contract that prevents them from holding them responsible for certain harm or losses.

 For instance, if the software crashes and the customer’s business operations are compromised, the limitation of liability prevents them from seeking compensation from the service provider.